A Great 4 Day Split Itinerary For First Time Visitors

 Explore the City Of Trogir

 Another option for Day 3 of your holiday in Split, is to explore Trogir.
 Personally, this would be my recommendation, purely for the proximity.
 There are plenty of organised tours here so it’s easy to get to.
-A tour is also a good option if you want to learn more about the history of Trogir.
+A tour of Trogir is also a good option if you want to learn more about the history of this gorgeous Croatian spot.

 Trogir is an island connected to the mainland by one small bridge and was designated a UNESCO World Heritage Site in 1997 because of its Venetian architecture.
 The best places to visit in Trogir include the centre which contains around 10 churches, the city gate and walls, and the Cathedral.